RADAR: Benchmarking Language Models on Imperfect Tabular Data: Results Discussion

-\xhdrPunc{RQ4: How does model performance vary across different types of table correction behaviors?} To understand how well models handle different types of required corrections, we examine performance on~\benchnameMain, split into task instances that either (1) require the model to derive or replace cell values based on information from other rows or columns (i.e., excluding inconsistent formatting), or (2) drop rows entirely when such derivation is not possible.
+To understand how well models handle different types of required corrections, we examine performance on~\benchnameMain, split into task instances that either (1) require the model to derive or replace cell values based on information from other rows or columns (i.e., excluding inconsistent formatting), or (2) drop rows entirely when such derivation is not possible.
 Table~\ref{tab:results_derive_vs_drop} shows that among the top-performing models under direct prompting, some perform slightly better on derivation tasks, while others do better on row dropping, with no consistent trend.
 However, code agents lead to general improvements in row drop performance compared to derivation.
 In contrast, value derivation tasks remain challenging even for code agents, suggesting standardized code operations do not make it substantially easier to surface multi-column/row logical inconsistencies.

 \figPerfThinking